 "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 17 For God did not send the Son into the world to judge the world, but that the world might be saved through Him," (John 3:16-17).

-So, Christmas is supposed to be the time of year where we celebrate the birth of Christ.
-But, unfortunately, it's become a commercial holiday rather than a religious one.
-Is mostly known as a time for businesses to make money, for people to give gifts, for children to be excited, for parties, etc. The "reason for the season" is supposed to be Jesus, not gifts, not parties, and not watching "the big game".
-Of course, having celebrations, attending parties, and watching the big game or not wrong.
-It's just that the meaning of Christmas is supposed to a recognition of and appreciation of the birth of the one who loves us and died for in our place.
+So, Christmas is supposed to be the time of year when we celebrate the birth of Christ.
+Unfortunately, it has become a commercial holiday rather than a religious one.
+It's mostly known as a time for businesses to make money, for people to give gifts, for children to be excited, for parties, etc. The "reason for the season" is supposed to be Jesus, not gifts, not parties, and not watching "the big game."
+Of course, having celebrations, attending parties, and watching the big game are not wrong.
+It's just that the meaning of Christmas is supposed to be the recognition and appreciation of the birth of the one who loves us and died in our place.